 Heat flux is the amount of heat transferred per unit area per unit time to or from a surface.
 Basically, it is a derived quantity since it involves the principle of two quantities viz. the amount of heat transfer per unit time and the area to or from which the heat transfer occurs.

 The derived SI unit of heat rate is joule per second or watt.
 Heat flux density describes the heat rate per unit area.
-In SI unit of heat flux density is measured in W/m2.
-Heat flux is a vector quantity.
+In SI unit of heat flux density is measured in Watts per meter square (W/m2).
+Heat flux is a vector quantity that has both magnitude and direction.

 Fourier’s law is an important application of these concepts.
 For a pure solid substance, the conductive heat flux JHc in one dimension is expressed by Fourier’s law.